Irish Bacon and Cabbage

 preparation:

 Dip beef in flour and coat on all sides.
-Brown in oil, in batches and remove
+Brown in oil, in batches and

-enough beef broth to cover and bring to a boil.
-Reduce heat and simmer 30
+and pepper.
+Pour enough beef broth to cover and bring to a boil.
+Reduce

-minutes.
-Lift meat, onions and carrots from pot to serving plate with slotted
+heat and simmer 30 minutes.
+Lift meat, onions and carrots from pot to

-spoon.
-Over high heat, reduce sauce to half the original volume.
-Pour sauce
+serving plate with slotted spoon.
+Over high heat, reduce sauce to half

-over meat and serve.
+the original volume.
+Pour sauce over meat and serve.

 Top